 Exciting and challenging career opportunities exist in the private sector at environmental consulting firms and environmental education centers.
 Non-profit agencies such as land conservancies, research institutions, and universities also need environmental scientists.

 Earn a quality education at an affordable rate.
 With our low cost-per-credit and general scholarship opportunities, you can maximize your potential with minimal debt.
 Over 75% of FLCC students receive financial awards that reduce the cost of college — or cover it completely!

 Our Environmental Science faculty have a wide range of expertise regarding their educational and professional backgrounds.
-Faculty earned graduate degrees from institutions such as Lehigh University, SUNY Brockport, SUNY College of Environmental Science and Forestry, and Utah State University.
-Complementing decades of experience teaching at the college level, our faculty have lived everywhere from Maine to Hawaii while working in the conservation field.
+Faculty earned graduate degrees from institutions such as Lehigh University, SUNY Brockport, and SUNY College of Environmental Science and Forestry.
+Complementing decades of experience teaching college, our faculty have lived all over the country working in the conservation field.

 Our two field stations provide exceptional outdoor learning experiences for students.

 The Muller Field Station (near Honeoye Lake) hosts laboratory experiences, community outreach, and local research projects.

 The East Hill Campus (near Naples) is an outdoor facility for camping, hiking, wildlife, and nature classes.